 We have incurred substantial losses during our history, we do not expect to become profitable in the near future and we may never achieve profitability.
 Net operating loss carryforwards (NOLs) that expire unused will be unavailable to offset future income tax liabilities.
-Under the Tax Cuts and Jobs Act of 2017, as modified by Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, federal net operating losses incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal NOLs in tax years beginning after December 31, 2020, is limited to 80% of taxable income.
+Under the Tax Cuts and Jobs Act of 2017, as modified by Coronavirus Aid, Relief, and Economic Security Act, (CARES Act) federal net operating losses incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal NOLs in tax years beginning after December 31, 2020, is limited to 80% of taxable income.
 It is uncertain if and to what extent various states will conform to the Tax Cuts and Jobs Act of 2017 or the CARES Act.

 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended (Code) a corporation that undergoes an "ownership change" (as defined under Section 382 of the Code and applicable Treasury Regulations) is subject to limitations on its ability to utilize its pre-change NOLs to offset future taxable income.
 We have experienced ownership changes in the past, and may experience a future ownership change, under Section 382 of the Code that could affect our ability to utilize the NOLs to offset our income.
 Furthermore, our ability to utilize NOLs of companies that we have acquired or may acquire in the future may be subject to limitations.
 There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to reduce future income tax liabilities, including for state tax purposes.
+For example, California recently imposed limits on the usability of California state net operating losses to offset taxable income in the tax years beginning after 2019 and before 2023.
 For these reasons, we may not be able to utilize a material portion of the NOLs, even if we attain profitability, which could potentially result in increased future tax liability to us and could adversely affect our operating results and financial condition.